ga-wdi-exercises/the-jquery-review/readme.md

 ## Hints

+> Write a little bit of code, and then test it--work methodically.

-> 1. Store references to each part of the DOM you need to interact with.
+>  Store references to each part of the DOM you need to interact with.
 Example:
 ```js
 var $paragraphs = $("p");
 var $hSix = $("h6");
 ```

-> 2. Write a little bit of code, and then test it--work methodically.